Last updated on October 30, 2023

 The Mezzi Rigatoni alla Norma that we have prepared for our recipe book

-👉 See also our Pasta alla Norma recipe, adapted with the ingredients you can also find outside Italy.
+👉 See also our recipe for pasta alla Norma, adapted with the ingredients you can also find outside Italy.

 Pasta sauce with tomato and fish: the Puttanesca sauce